Nuclominus/DiffEase/README.md

 The main idea of the library is to **completely abandon** the old implementation of updating the list via `notifyDataChanged()` and simplify the process of creating a generic and multi-type list with multiple view types.

-Also in a liburary implemented variation of selectable helper for adapter.
+Also in a library implemented variation of selectable helper for adapter.

 ## How to start: